eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 - Concerning the news listing page: http://demo-insitu.eea.europa.eu/news

-    - 3.5 Can we constrain the number of words shown in the news summary (I suggest around 50)?
-In some cases (e.g. Copernicus and in situ: hand in hand for Europe's environment) the summary spreads itself too far down the page.

     - 3.6 Will the poster's name be shown instead of the username as is shown now (e.g. Dimitri Papadakis instead of papaddim)?

 - Concerning the individual news items (e.g. http://demo-insitu.eea.europa.eu/news/copernicus-and-in-situ-hand-in-hand-for-europes-environment-1):